-The pink colour is created by red clay, mud (technically, fangolitas) and sand (arilitas), and the red is due to iron clay from the Cenozoic era.
+The pink colour is created by red clay, mud (technically, fangolitas) and sand (arilitas).
+The red is due to iron clay from the Cenozoic era.
 The whitish colour is from quartz, sandstone and marls, whereas the turqoise colour is due to phyllite compounds and clays rich in iron-magnesium.
-Earthy browns are caused by fanglomerates made of magnesium-infused rock, and the yellow colour is created by calcerious sandstone and limestone rich in sulphurous minerals.
+Earthy browns are caused by fanglomerates made of magnesium-infused rock.
+Finally, the yellow colour is created by calcerious sandstone and limestone rich in sulphurous minerals.

-It is thre exposure of these minerals to environmental conditions such as wind, rain
+It is the exposure of these minerals to environmental conditions such as wind, rain

 In the local Quechua language of the Peruvian Andes, Rainbow Mountain is called Vinicunca.
 This name is composed of the words “wini” and “kunca” – “wini” being the name for the black stones that cover the area, and “kunca” meaning neck – referring to the area of the mountain that resembles a necklace.

 However, locals also call the mountain “Montaña de Siete Colores” – literally meaning “mountain of seven colours”.